 • Isolation due to being the only researcher in your area in your department, perhaps because you have recently moved institution.

-While it is true that colleagues in universities may also face such (or similar) situations, I would argue that they are more commonly encountered by researchers.
+While it is true that other colleagues in universities may also face such (or similar) situations, I would argue that they are more commonly encountered by researchers.

 What about other challenges?